vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/02-architectural-problems.md

 Ultimately, what I've observed is that with this many moving parts, that a disproportionate amount of logic ends up in the handlers. [click]

-While it's complete speculation, I consider this to be the result of having too many places for code to live.
+While there's a fair amount of speculation at play, I consider this to be the result of having too many places for code to live.

 We make decisions hard for ourselves, and we make code cumbersome to write.